Maelstrom8/Malignance/README.md

 ### Nexus Premium vs Non-Premium

 If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
 Without Premium, you'll be prompted to manually download the mods.
-Premium isn't needed for such a small amount of mods as this list has, but it will help.
+There's like 60 of them, so it's not too bad.. until you download the 3.7GB Vignette removing mod because it really couldn't have been done any more inconveniently.
+I recommend having Premium in this day of age, though.

 ---